ml-tooling/ml-workspace/README.md

 <img style="width: 100%" src="./docs/images/feature-git-jupytext.png"/>

 In combination with Git, jupytext enables a clear diff history and easy merging of version conflicts.
 With both of those tools, collaborating on Jupyter notebooks with Git becomes straightforward.

+### File Sharing

+The workspace has a feature to share any file or folder with anyone via a token-protected link.
+To share data via link, select any file or folder from the Jupyter directory tree and click on the Share button as shown in the following screenshot:

+TODO: Add screenshot

+This will generate a unique link protected via a token that gives anyone with the link access to view and download the selected data via the [Filebrowser](https://github.com/filebrowser/filebrowser) UI:

+TODO: Add screenshot

+To deactivate or manage (e.g., provide edit permissions) shared links, open the Filebrowser via `Open Tool -> Filebrowser` and select `Settings->User Management`.

 ### JupyterLab